-In 1975 Arnold Schwarzenegger competed in the Mr. Olympia competition and won – for the sixth time in a row (he later went on to win the title a seventh time).
-However earlier that same year he had accepted an offer to star in the film Stay Hungry (a movie based on a novel of the same name by Charles Gaines) for which he was apparently asked to shed 60lb in weight.
-So when he finished filming, barely three months before the competition, no-one thought he had any chance of winning the title.
+In 1975, Arnold Schwarzenegger competed in the Mr. Olympia competition and won...for the sixth time in a row.
+(He later went on to win the title a seventh time.)
+Earlier that same year he had accepted an offer to star in the film Stay Hungry (a movie based on a novel of the same name by Charles Gaines) for which he was apparently asked to shed 60 pounds.
+When he finished filming, barely three months before the competition, no one thought he had any chance of winning the title.

-But Arnold performed something of a miracle by adding over 50lb of rock-hard muscle to his body in just 90 days.
-He did this by training six days per week; twice per day on Monday, Wednesday and Friday, and once per day on Tuesday, Thursday and Saturday.
+But Arnold performed something of a miracle by adding over 50 pounds of rock-hard muscle to his body in just 90 days.
+He did this by training six days per week—twice per day on Monday, Wednesday and Friday, and once per day on Tuesday, Thursday and Saturday.
 By the time of the competition, he was in possibly the greatest shape of his life.
-This is the workout he used to get him there, the 1975 Mr. Olympia Arnold Schwarzenegger workout routine.

 Monday, Wednesday, Friday Morning Routine